 • Improved Developer Experience: Clear documentation helps developers understand how to use your API without confusion.

-• Standardization: Using a standard like OpenAPI ensures consistency across your API documentation.
+• Standardization: Using a standard like OpenAPI promotes consistency across your API documentation.

 • Automatic Documentation Generation: Tools can automatically generate interactive documentation from your OpenAPI definition.

-• Simplified Maintenance: Updating the documentation is easier when it's defined in a structured format.
+• Simplified Maintenance: Updating the documentation is easier when it is defined in a structured, machine-readable format.

-• Enhanced API Testing: Developers can use tools like Postman to test your file upload APIs and download APIs more effectively.
+• Enhanced API Testing: Developers can utilize tools like Postman or cURL to test your file upload and download endpoints effectively.

 Setting up Swagger in your project